-E1.
-Special study options: Identify those pa rograms available at ye our institution.
-Refer to the glossary for or definitions.
-Accelerated program Cooperative (work-study) program Cross-registration Distance learning Double major Dual enrollment English as a Second Language (Exchange student program (dor External degree program Other (specify): Honors researce ram l arts/career combination nt-designed major E2.
+- E1.
+Special study options: Identify those programs available at your institution.
+Refer to the glossary for definitions.

+- X Accelerated program

+- Cooperative education program

+- Cross-registration

+- Distance learning

+- 🔀 Double major

+- Dual enrollment

+- English as a Second Language (ESL)

+- Exchange student program (domestic)

+- External degree program

+- $\boxtimes$ Other (specify):

+- Honors program Independent study

+- Internships

+- Liberal arts/career combination

+- Student-designed major

+- 🔀 Study abroad

+- I Teacher certification program

+- Weekend college

+- E2.
 Has been removed from the CDS.

 E3.
+Areas in which all or most students are required to complete some course work prior to graduation:

+X Arts/fine arts Humanities

+Computer literacy Mathematics

+English (including composition) Philosophy

+🔀 Foreign languages Sciences (biological or physical)

+History Social science

+Other (describe):

+Library Collections: The CDS publishers will collect library data again when a new Academic Libraries Survey is in place.

+F. STUDENT LIFE

-Areas in which all or most students an Arts/fine arts Computer literacy re required to comple Humanities Mathematic - uation: ☐ Computer includy ☐ English (including composition ☐ Foreign languages ☐ History ☐ Other (describe):) Hilosophy iological or physical) Lib plac rary Collections: The CDS publishers ce. will collect library da F. STUDENT - oraries Survey is in F1.
-Percentages of first-time, first-year (f 2007 who fit the following categories: reshman) students ar Percent who are from out of state (exclu First-time, first-year (freshman) students sident Undergraduates aliens from the numerator and denomina Percent of men who join fraternities Percent of women who join sororities ntor) $\frac{4.38}{7}$ 3.34 8 6 Percent who live in college-owned, -ope Percent who live off campus or commut Percent of students age 25 and older Average age of full-time students Average age of all students (full- and pa e 13 87 18 22 23 F2.
-Activities offered Identify those progra ms available at your ir nstitution. ☐ Choral groups☐ Concert band Literary magazine Marching band Model UN Music ensembles ☐ Radio station☐ Student government☐ Student newspaper☐ Student-run film society
+F1.
+Percentages of first-time, first-year (freshman) degree-seeking students and degree-seeking undergraduates enrolled in Fall 2011 who fit the following categories:

+First-time, first-year Undergraduates (freshman) students Percent who are from out of state (exclude international/nonresident aliens from the numerator and denominator) 4% Percent of men who join fraternities 9.8% 6.9% Percent of women who join sororities 7.6% 5.5% Percent who live in college-owned, -operated, or -affiliated housing 76% 16% Percent who live off campus or commute 24% 84% Percent of students age 25 and older 0.04% 17% Average age of full-time students 18 22 Average age of all students (full- and part-time) 18 23

+F2.
+Activities offered Identify those programs available at your institution.

+Campus Ministries 🔀 Literary magazine 🔀 Radio station 🔀 Choral groups 🔀 Marching band 🔀 Student government Concert band 🗌 Model UN 🔀 Student newspaper 🔀 Dance 🔀 Music ensembles 🔀 Student-run film society 🔀 Drama/theater 🔀 Musical theater 🔀 Symphony orchestra 🔀 International Student 🔀 Opera 🔀 Television station Organization 🔀 Jazz band 🔀 Pep band Yearbook

 F3.
-ROTC (program offered in cooperation with Reserve Officers' Training Corps) Army ROTC is offered: On campus At cooperating institution (name): Naval ROTC is offered: On campus At cooperating institution (name): Air Force ROTC is offered: On campus At cooperating institution (name): F4.
+ROTC (program offered in cooperation with Reserve Officers' Training Corps)

+Army ROTC is offered:

+At cooperating institution (name):

+Naval ROTC is offered:

+🔀 On campus

+At cooperating institution (name):

+Air Force ROTC is offered:

+🔀 On campus

+At cooperating institution (name):

+- F4.
 Housing: Check all types of college-owned, -operated, or -affiliated housing available for undergraduates at your institution.

-Coed dorms Men's dorms Women's dorms Apartments for married students Apartments for single students Other housing options (specify): Special housing for disabled students Special housing for international students Cooperative housing Cooperative housing Grad students only; Medical students only G. ANNUAL EXPENSES Provide 2008-2009 academic year costs of attendance for the following categories that are applicable to your institution.
-Check here if your institution's 2008-2009 academic year costs of attendance are not available at this time and provide an approximate date (i.e., month/day) when your institution's final 2008-2009 academic year costs of attendance will be available: G1.
-Undergraduate full-time tuition, required fees, room and board List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009
+- Coed dorms

+Men's dorms

+Women's dorms

+Apartments for married students

+Apartments for single students

+Apartments for single students

+Theme housing

+Wellness housing

+Wellness housing

+G. ANNUAL EXPENSES

+G0.
+Please provide the URL of your institution's net price calculator: \\\\\

+Provide 2012-2013 academic year costs of attendance for the following categories that are applicable to your institution.

+G1.
+Undergraduate full-time tuition, required fees, room and board

-List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2008-2009 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
+List the typical tuition, required fees, and room and board for a full-time undergraduate student for the FULL 2012-2013 academic year (30 semester hours or 45 quarter hours for institutions that derive annual tuition by multiplying credit hour cost by number of credits).
 A full academic year refers to the period of time generally extending from September to June; usually equated to two semesters, two trimesters, three quarters, or the period covered by a four-one-four plan.
 Room and board is defined as double occupancy and 19 meals per week or the maximum meal plan.
 Required fees include only charges that all full-time students must pay that are not included in tuition (e.g., registration, health, or activity fees.)
 Do not include optional fees (e.g., parking, laboratory use).